Gs1TestTeam/PMSProject/README.md

-# Project Management System
+# Employee Portal System
 Sep 2017 – Dec 2017

 Demo Url: https://fast-earth-31699.herokuapp.com

-• Overview: Project Management System was an Angular/Node.js/RESTful API-based system to manage the project information such as project name, description, leader, team information, team member information and so on
+• Overview: Project Management System was an Angular/Node.js/RESTful API-based system to manage the employee information such as employee, job position information and so on

 • Key responsibilities:
 -	Created the back-end Web API using NodeJS/RESTful API to handle the data on MongoDB